NHingerl/community/docs/guidelines/technical-guidelines/02-docker-images.md

 ## Third-Party Images

-Kyma uses some Docker images that originally were not built (and hosted) by us.
+Kyma uses some Docker images that were originally not built (and hosted) by us.
 For security and reliability reasons, we need to copy all external images to our own Docker registry.
 We have two solutions to this problem: the third-party-images repository and the image-syncer tool.

 ### Third-Party Repository

 If you want to rebuild the image from scratch, use the [third-party-images](https://github.com/kyma-incubator/third-party-images) repository.
 For every component, create a separate directory.
-You need to provide a Dockerfile, a Makefile, and create a ProwJob for building your images.
+You need to provide a Dockerfile, a Makefile and create a ProwJob for building your images.
 See the repository content for more information.

 ### Image Syncer